reddr/LibScout/README.md

 This module generates unique library fingerprints from original lib SDKs (.jar and .aar files supported).
 These profiles can subsequently be used for testing whether the respective library versions are included in apps.
 Each library file additionally requires a <i>library.xml</i> that contains meta data (e.g. name, version,..).
 A template can be found in the assets directory.
-For your convenience, you can use our ([Library Scraper](https://github.com/reddr/LibScout-Profiles/tree/master/scripts/mvn-central)) that downloads full library histories from Maven Central.
+For your convenience, you can use our library scrapers (./scripts) that download full library histories from Maven repositories.
 By default, LibScout generates hashtree-based profiles with Package and Class information (omitting methods).<br>
 <pre>java -jar LibScout.jar -o profile -a <i>android_lib</i> -x <i>path_to_library_xml</i> <i>path_to_library_file</i> </pre>

 ### Library Detection (-o match)

 Detects libraries in apps using pre-generated profiles.
-Analysis results can be written in to formats.
+Analysis results can be written in different formats.
 <ol>
     <li> the JSON format (-j switch), creates subfolders in the specified directory following the app package, i.e. com.foo will create com/foo subfolders.
         This is useful when coping with a large number of apps.</li>